Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Blind Spot Detection

 Massive vehicles like trucks have huge blind spots that truckers and other road users have to be wary of.
 Unfortunately, blind spot accidents frequently happen on U.S. roads.
-Using blind spot detection helps drivers ensure that no vehicles are in their blind spots (i.e., the places that drivers cannot easily see) if they change lanes.
-Some versions of this technology allow the driver to receive constant updates on their blind spots’ status, while other systems only provide warnings when the turn signal is on.
-A widespread adoption of blind spot detection could help save countless lives everywhere.
+Using blind spot detection helps drivers check if there are no vehicles in their blind spots (i.e., the places that drivers cannot easily see) when they change lanes.
+Some versions of this technology allow the driver to receive constant updates on the status of their blind spots, while other systems only provide warnings when the turn signal is activated.
+Studies suggest that blind spot detection technology can help prevent some collision scenarios involving lane changes.

 Lane Departure Warnings